arib0903/PythonProject1/README.md

 # Python Project Servers
 A server that shows 3 graphs
 -----------------------------
--The application creates a server that gets data from the cdc website\
+-The application creates a server that gets Covid Vaccine data from the cdc website\
 -Uses those datas to make certain graphs(barChart,pieGraph,lineGraph)

 # barChart: